 I’m guilty of using paper towels and paper handkerchiefs, while it’s best for the environment to use washable ones.
 And there are quite some cute ones out there!
 At CuteHandkerchief (Thailand) you can find a nice selection of vintage kawaii character handkerchiefs.
 ARTBOX (UK) also offers many cute character face towels.

 Plants can help to improve the air quality inside your house.
 This Rainbow Unicorn planter from Sass & Belle (UK) would make any plant look cute.
-The thrift store is also a great place to look for ceramic planters that you can upcycle with ceramic markers.
+The thrift store is also a great place to look for ceramic planters that you can upcycle with ceramic markers, as in my previous post on DIY planters.

 Accessories or furniture made from ethically sourced, FSC certified wood make great decorations for your home.
 For instance this Personalised FSC Wooden Tea Box by Jungley (UK) would be a lovely gift to yourself or a friend.